wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 =====

 Xlets are features of the Wazo Client.
 It is the contraction of XiVO applets.
-To select which xlets are displayed in your client, see :ref:`cti-profiles`.
+To select which xlets are displayed in your client.

 .. toctree::
    :maxdepth: 1